esl-epfl/x-heep/docs/source/Configuration/SystemConfiguration.md

 The X-HEEP system can be configured by three methods:
 - Directly passing arguments to the make command.
 - Using an hjson file.
-- Using a Python script.
+- Using a Python script (recommended)

 If an `hjson` file or `python` script is used for configuration, the following parameters can be overriden from the make command: